-The Regulated Industries Commission (RIC), in accordance with Section 48 of its Act No. 26 of 1998, is required to review the principles for determining rates and charges for services under its jurisdiction every (5) years.
+The Regulated Industries Commission (RIC), under Section 6(1)(h) of Act No. 26 of 1998 (RIC Act) is required to establish principles and methodologies for determining utility rates.
+In accordance with Section 48 of the Act, the RIC is also required to review those principles for determining rates and charges for services under its jurisdiction every (5) years.
 This document outlines the RIC's overall process and approach to the price review, and broadly highlights the major issues the RIC will consider in its determination of price controls for the water (distribution) and sewerage sector and the Water and Sewerage Authority (WASA), the sole service provider within the sector.
 In dealing with these issues, the RIC may identify its initial thinking/position and any further issues that it considers will assist in the development of its position.

 This is the first time that the prices for the water and sewerage services will be reviewed under the Incentive-based (price cap regulation) approach.
 An important aspect of this review, therefore, will be to establish a firm foundation for economic regulation in the future.
-The prices for water and sewerage services were last reviewed in 19931.
+The prices for water and wastewater (sewerage) services were last reviewed in 1993.
 For the Price Review, the RIC is required to assess WASA's submission, that is, its Business Plan, against the principles contained in the RIC's Act.
-Specifically, Section 6 of the Act requires the RIC to ensure that "the service provided by a service provider operating under prudent and efficient management will be on terms that will allow the service provider to earn sufficient return to finance necessary investment."
+Specifically, Section 6 (c) of the RIC Act requires the RIC to ensure that "the service provided by a service provider operating under prudent and efficient management will be on terms that will allow the service provider to earn sufficient return to finance necessary investment."
 The RIC must also be satisfied that the interests of customers are taken into account and that prices provide appropriate signals about the cost of providing service.

 WASA's Business Plan is expected to provide full details of its forecasts of expenditure and revenue requirements for the regulatory period.
 These must reflect efficient costs of supply, and the proposed programme of capital works that must be delivered over the regulatory control period.
 In addition, the forecasts of demand must be reasonable and reflect the best available information.
+These requirements are explained in the document Information Requirements: Business Plan 2021-2026 Water and Sewerage Authority.

-1 A Water Improvement Rate is set for the Point Lisas Industrial Estate by the Government of the Republic of Trinidad and Tobago.
+&lt;sup>1 A Water Improvement Rate was set for the Point Lisas Industrial Estate by the Government of the Republic of Trinidad and Tobago.
 It was last reviewed in 2011.

 Broadly, the RIC's approach to the establishment of price controls consists of three steps.
-The first step involves establishing the service standards.
-The second step involves assessing each of the key components of revenue to ensure that the service provider earns sufficient revenue to deliver reliable services to its customers.
-The methodology utilized here is known as the cost building-block method or simply the building block method.
+The first step involves establishing service standards.
+The second step involves assessing each of the key components of cost to ensure that an appropriate revenue requirement for WASA is derived, which will enable it to deliver reliable services to its customers.
+The methodology utilized here is known as the cost building-block method.
 The final step involves determining the tariffs to meet the revenue requirement and the mechanism for controlling changes in the tariffs over the regulatory period.